Isaiah 1

 - Psalm 51:7Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow.The same plea and the same promise as verses 16 and 18 - washed clean, made whiter than snow.

-- Micah 6:6-8wherewith shall I come before the LORD?... to do justly, and to love mercy, and to walk humbly with thy God.The answer of verses 11-17 in another prophet - not multiplied sacrifice, but justice, mercy, and humble walking.
+- Micah 6:6-8wherewith shall I come before the LORD?... to do justly, and to love mercy, and to walk humbly with thy God.The answer of verses 11-17 in another prophet - justice, mercy, and humble walking as the substance God desires.

 I Will Purely Purge Away Thy Dross